 - There are chances of permanent damage to the hair and hair fall problems.

 - There might be itchiness and irritation of the scalp.

 What happens if I rinse hair dye before time?

 There are many effects of washing hair before time.
 With this, you will end up getting a color way lighter than what you wanted.

 Also, if you are dyeing your dark hair blonde, there are chances that there won’t be any color change at all.
 So, you will end up wasting the product.

 The leave-in time of a hair dye is the crucial step in dyeing the hair.
 Though the average leave in time is 30 to 40 minutes: it is always a good option to follow the individual brand instruction.

-As the effects of excess leave in time and early rinsing time are always there, one should always take precautions.
-Also, consulting with a professional hairstylist is very much recommended in the case of dyeing the hair.
+As the effects of excess leave-in time and early rinsing time are always there, one should always take precautions.
+Also, consulting with a professional hairstylist is very much recommended in the case of dyeing hair.